opencompany/www.opencompany.org/about/index.md

 the market and the court of public opinion to be our judge.

-The OCI holds an [annual summit](/summit/), bringing together our members to learn from one another and promote our vision.
+The OCI holds an [annual summit](/summit/), bringing together our members to learn from one another and further our vision.

 The OCI is housed at [The Saxifrage School](http://www.saxifrageschool.org/), a higher education laboratory working to lower costs, re-think the campus, and